-Section 108 of the Act details that each Council will set the public tender threshold above which tenders or expressions of interest must be publicly invited.
+Section 108 of the Act details that each Council will set the public tender threshold above which tenders or expressions of interest for contracts must be publicly invited.

-A public tender process must be used for all procurements valued at above \$150,000 (ex GST) for goods and services and \$200,000 (ex GST) for works.
+A public tender process must be used for all procurement activities valued at \$150,000 and above (for goods, services or works.

-For all procurements valued under \$150,000 (ex GST), the procurement methodology and thresholds are detailed in Appendix 3 of this Policy.
+For procurements under \$150,000, the procurement methodology thresholds detailed in Appendix 3 will apply.